insidelabs/contentful-tools/packages/generator/README.md

 * Fetch locales, instead of requiring them in the config
 * Use [cosmiconfig](https://github.com/davidtheclark/cosmiconfig), to allow JS or YAML config files
 * Document the config with a JSON schema and upload to [JSON Schema Store](http://schemastore.org/json/)
-* Add a flag to prefer values from .env over ones set in the environment (makes it easier to use for multiple spaces)